Deramakot, May 2015

-I had visited Borneo twice already but at the end of 2014, Jason Woolgar’s report of a visit to Deramakot Forest Reserve in Sabah arrived in my in-box.
-Jason saw Sun Bears, Banded Palm Civets and a Marbled Cat in just a few days.
+I had visited Borneo twice already but at the end of 2014, reports of Deramakot Forest Reserve in Sabah began to arrive in my in-box.
+Sun Bears, Banded Palm Civets and Marbled Cat in just a few days.
 I could resist the call of South East Asia no longer and decided to return for a visit to both Deramakot and Sumatra.

 A week later Tomer Ben-Yehuda and Jean-Michel Bompar had signed up for a trip in May 2015.
 We chose late May because it was a period when the weather ought to be OK and Hari, the legendary Way Kambas guide in Sumatra, would also be available to guide us.